 -- Jay Martin, Journey to Heavenly Mountain

 Maybe that is the recipe for a happy life -- knowing in the depths of our being, that no matter what happens, it will end up ok.
-No matter what it looks like, that the infinite possibilities in the Universe will allow one to surface -- the right one.
+No matter what it looks like, out of the infinite possibilities in the Universe, one possibility to surface -- the right one.